 However, if you're looking for better-built audiophile headphones, then it's worth considering the Audio-Technica ATH-M20x instead.
 These over-ears feel sturdier, and their closed-back design means they leak less audio at high volumes.
 However, they're less comfortable and have a more recessed treble, which veils vocals and instruments and dull sibilants like cymbals.

-The best earbuds under $50 we've tested are the JBL Vibe Beam True Wireless.
-These small and lightweight buds are a great option if you're looking to bring your music with you on the go.
-They also have extra features compared to similarly-priced models, including a parametric EQ and presets in their companion app.
-They also have two unique modes to help you hear what's happening around you.
-While out running, use the Ambient Aware feature to stay alert.
-If you want to chat with a friend, the ambient TalkThru mode lets you hold a conversation without removing the buds.
+The best earbuds under $50 we've tested are the JBL Vibe Buds True Wireless.
+These small and lightweight buds are a great option if you're looking to bring your tunes around with you on the go.
+Out-of-the-box, they have a balanced sound profile, with plenty of low-end boom and rumble to add excitement to your music.
+They also have extra features compared to similarly-priced models, including a 10-band graphic EQ and presets in their companion app.
+They have a comfortable and stable in-ear fit and boast over eight hours of continuous battery life, so you won't need to recharge in the middle of your workday.

 If you're looking for more budget in-ear picks, check out our recommendations for the best earbuds under $50.